terra-quantum-public/tq42-pqc-oss/docs/keys/secureHDD&SSDRemoval.md

 **Key Randomization Process**

-**Utilization of PQC\_random_bytes**: Deploy the cryptographic function `PQC_random_bytes(void*, size_t)` to infuse the key with a sequence of random values.
+**Utilization of PQC\_random_bytes**: Deploy the cryptographic function `PQC_random_get_bytes(void*, size_t)` to infuse the key with a sequence of random values.
 The introduction of randomness is critical, significantly supporting the encryption key's resilience against both brute force attacks and decryption strategies.

 **File Encryption Procedure**